 Firewall – Automatic.

 Authorization Mode – TLS.

 Username/Password Authentication – Checked.
-Enter your NordVPN credentials in the newly appeared fields.
+Enter your NordVPN credentials in the fields below.

 Username Authen.
 Only – Unchecked (default).